ilinum/CS439_scripts/README.md

 # CS439_scripts
-Scripts written for CS 439 (Operating Systems) class
+Scripts written for CS 439 (Operating Systems) class for testing Pintos Operating System for Project 3 (VM)

 ##Race Condition
-Currently the only script done.
-It runs a particular tests a lot of times in order to find a race condition
+Runs a particular tests a lot of times in order to find a race condition

-###How to use
+###How to use:
 * Copy the file into src/vm/build directory
 * Run python race_condition.py [name_of_test] [num_runs]
 * If num_runs is not specified, it runs the test 50 times